embedded-kiddie/Arduino-CYD-2432S028R/LVGL/LVGL_Arduino_MP3Player/README.md

 - **SdFat**
   To handle long filenames and multibyte characters, uncomment the definition of the symbol `USE_UTF8_LONG_NAMES` in [libraries/SdFat/src/SdFatConfig.h][9] under your sketchbook folder.

+### 4.5.
+Custom Fonts
+In addition to LVGL fonts, this application embeds several national alphabets and symbols, as well as Japanese Kanji Level 1 and Level 2.

+To create custom fonts, refer to [fonts/README.md][fonts/README.md] and use [LVGL Font Converter][10] to create/download the font data, save it to [./src/](src), and modify [ui.h](ui.h#L16-L27).

 ## 5. Configuration and Compile / Upload

 ### 5.1.
 Edit config.h